Welcome to Sidekick by Kickresume — your trusty companion to all things career (that won’t bore you to death).

 Take OpenAI’s neural network-powered language model GPT-3, for instance.
 Its previous, less capable version, GPT-2, was deemed too dangerous to unleash, pardon, release to the world.

 Why?
 Because it can generate texts that are indistinguishable from those written by skilled humans.
-That may sound relatively harmless until you realize that almost everything in your computer is essentially text, or, in other words, code.
+That may sound relatively harmless until you realize that almost everything in your computer is essentially text, or, in other words, code — what generative AI runs on.

 So, the real question is: How many jobs today revolve around tapping away at a keyboard?